Johnbt2016/simple-daisies/image_transfo/DAISI.md

 and is faster than convolve2d, which convolves arbitrary 2-D filters and allows for choosing mirror-symmetric boundary conditions.

+## Step 1 : Load an image and convert to grayscale

 ```python
 import pydaisi as pyd
 from scipy import misc